-In 2019 the Bank continued to invest in compliance and risk management and remains committed to monitor all upcoming relevant regulatory developments to ensure full compliance with its legal and regulatory obligations.
+In 2020 the Bank continued to invest in compliance and risk management and remains committed to monitor all upcoming relevant regulatory developments to ensure full compliance with its legal and regulatory obligations.
+The Bank also welcomes the Malta Financial Services Authority's proactive approach to supervision and looks forward to more dialogue with the Authority to ensure timely guidance.

-Chairperson's Statement